mldangelo/personal-site/README.md

   sudo ln [root directory]/nginx/mldangelo.conf [nginx directory]/sites-enabled/mldangelo.conf
   sudo service nginx restart
   ```
-  Note: HTTPS block should be removed if step 3. (below is not followed)
+  Note: HTTPS block should be removed if step 3 (below) is not followed.

 3. Optionally configure a SSL certificate using Certbot.
 See [here](https://certbot.eff.org/#ubuntutrusty-nginx)
 for installation and setup instructions.
 A cronjob such as: